-- (10) Winter energy assistance (November 1 through April 1).
+(10) Winter energy assistance (November 1 through April 1).
 If the utility is informed that the customer's household may qualify for winter energy assistance or weatherization funds, there shall be no disconnection of service for 30 days from the date the utility is notified to allow the customer time to obtain assistance.
-Disconnection shall not take place from November 1 through April 1 for a resident who is a head of household and who has been certified to the public utility by the community action agency as eligible for either the low-income home energy assistance program or weatherization assistance program. - (11) Deployment.
-If the utility is informed that one of the heads of household as defined in Iowa Code section 476.20 is a service member deployed for military service, as defined in Iowa Code section 29A.90, disconnection cannot take place at the residence during the deployment or prior to 90 days after the end of the deployment. - e.
+Disconnection shall not take place from November 1 through April 1 for a resident who is a head of household and who has been certified to the public utility by the community action agency as eligible for either the low-income home energy assistance program or weatherization assistance program.
+A utility may develop an incentive program to delay disconnection on April 1 for customers who make payments throughout the November 1 through April 1 period.
+All such incentive programs shall be set forth in tariffs approved by the board.

+(11) Deployment.
+If the utility is informed that one of the heads of household as defined in Iowa Code section 476.20 is a service member deployed for military service, as defined in Iowa Code section 29A.90, disconnection cannot take place at the residence during the deployment or prior to 90 days after the end of the deployment.

+e.
 Abnormal electric consumption.
 A customer who is subject to disconnection for nonpayment of bill, and who has electric consumption which appears to the customer to be abnormally high, may request the utility to provide assistance in identifying the factors contributing to this usage pattern and to suggest remedial measures.
-The utility shall provide assistance by discussing patterns of electric usage which may be readily identifiable, suggesting that an energy audit be conducted, and identifying sources of energy conservation information and financial assistance which may be available to the customer. - f.
-A utility may disconnect electric service after 24-hour notice (and without the written 12-day notice) for failure of the customer to comply with the terms of a payment agreement. - g.
+The utility shall provide assistance by discussing patterns of electric usage which may be readily identifiable, suggesting that an energy audit be conducted, and identifying sources of energy conservation information and financial assistance which may be available to the customer.

+f.
+A utility may disconnect electric service after 24-hour notice (and without the written 12-day notice) for failure of the customer to comply with the terms of a payment agreement.

+g.
 The utility shall, prior to November 1, mail customers a notice describing the availability of winter energy assistance funds and the application process.
 The notice must be of a type size that is easily legible and conspicuous and must contain the information set out by the state agency administering the assistance program.
 A utility serving fewer than 25,000 customers may publish the notice in a customer newsletter in lieu of mailing.
-A utility serving fewer than 6,000 customers may publish the notice in an advertisement in a local newspaper of general circulation or shopper's guide. - 20.4(16) Insufficient reasons for denying service.
-The following shall not constitute sufficient cause for refusal of service to a customer: - a.
+A utility serving fewer than 6,000 customers may publish the notice in an advertisement in a local newspaper of general circulation or shopper's guide.

+20.4(16) Insufficient reasons for denying service.
+The following shall not constitute sufficient cause for refusal of service to a customer:

+- a.
 Delinquency in payment for service by a previous occupant of the premises to be served. - b.
 Failure to pay for merchandise purchased from the utility. - c.
 Failure to pay for a different type or class of public utility service. - d.
 Failure to pay the bill of another customer as guarantor thereof. - e.
-Failure to pay the back bill rendered in accordance with paragraph 20.4(14) "d" (slow meters). - f.
-Failure to pay a bill rendered in accordance with paragraph 20.4(14) "f."
+Failure to pay the back bill provided in accordance with paragraph 20.4(14) "d" (slow meters). - f.
+Failure to pay a bill provided in accordance with paragraph 20.4(14) "f."

 g.
-Failure of a residential customer to pay a deposit during the period November 1 through April 1 for the location at which the customer has been receiving service.
+Failure of a residential customer to pay a deposit during the period November 1 through April 1 for the location at which the customer has been receiving service in the customer's name.